-The proportion of time spent standing while resting and ruminating was not affected by any of the effects tested (treatment, TRH, treatment*TRH, wind speed, TRH², p > 0.2) (Figure 4).
-We observed only a tendency for a treatment effect once all other effects were removed from the model (p = 0.08).
+The proportion of time spent standing while resting and ruminating was not affected by any of the effects tested (treatment, TRH, treatment*TRH, wind speed, TRH², p > 0.2) (Figure 5).
+We observed only a tendency for a treatment effect once all other effects were removed from the model (p = 0.08), but the fixed effect estimates show no significant effect (Table S3 Appendix 3).

-Animal welfare
+Respiratory rate

-Over the three experimental years, the respiratory rate was affected by the treatment (Kruskall-Wallis test: K = 15.76, p = 0.0004; Figure 7).
-The greatest rate was recorded in T ewes, while T and T ones showed similar rates.
+Over the three experimental years, the respiratory rate was affected by the treatment (Kruskall-Wallis test: K = 15.76, p = 0.0004; Figure 6), but the effect size is low (η²=0.16).
+The greatest rate was recorded in Tlow ewes, while Tmed and Thigh ones showed similar rates.